 Research Assistantships, or RA's, are usually given to a student through the laboratory in which he/she has chosen to do thesis research work.
 If a student changes labs, the funding source will also change.
 RA appointments are generally assigned at 50%, though under some circumstances, students receive 25% appointments, with the salary adjusted accordingly.
 A 25% appointment equals roughly 10 hours per week (based on a 40-hour work week); a 50% appointment is roughly equal to 20 hours a week.
 However, these are rough estimates, and students may be expected to put in more or less hours per week.
 The maximum appointment time allowed for graduate students is 67%, or about 26.5 hours per week.
-These appointments are limited to domestic students only and are rarely given.
+These summer-only appointments given only under special circumstances and with prior approval from the Director.